 Dulux Weathershield Vs Dulux TRADE Weathershield

 I thought I’d give you another little comparison.
-Dulux Trade Weathershield are probably the brand leader when it comes to exterior paints.
+Dulux Trade Weathershield is probably the brand leader when it comes to exterior paints.
 However, the Dulux retail exterior paints are also called “Weathershield”.
-Apart from different images on the tin, the only difference is that word “trade”.
+Apart from different images on the tin, the only difference you’ll notice when buying the paint is the word “trade” cannot be found on the retail tin.

 Let’s have a look at the masonry paint (again, I could have chosen any product out of the Weathershield range and the results would be similar).
 Both the Dulux Trade Weathershield and Dulux Weathershield come in a range of colours, can be applied to bare masonry without the need for a separate primer and recoat time is roughly 2 – 4 hours.
 So, what is the difference between Dulux Trade Weathershield and Dulux Weathershield?
 The retail version is a lot cheaper, so it’s obvious they stuck to a tighter budget when choosing which materials they use.